Playa Blanca, Costa Rica

 Our secluded slice of sundrenched paradise is surrounded on all sides by the vibrant sounds of the rainforest.

 Awaken each morning to bird songs, monkeys playing in trees, and crashing waves in the distance.
-Pick a juicy mango, a lime, or a coconut right off a tree if you’d like, or meander your way through our gardens and groves across 21 acres of unspoiled flora and fauna.
-Easily accessible from the airport, yet tucked away on seaside cliffs overlooking the crystal blue Gulf of Nicoya, we invite you to an immersive experience letting nature unveil itself before you and surround you in harmony, compassion, and peace.
+Relax under a mango tree overlooking the ocean, walk down to the beach and take a dip in the gentle waters of the Gulf of Nicoya, or meander your way through our gardens and groves across acres of unspoiled flora and fauna.
+Easily accessible from the airport, yet tucked away on seaside cliffs overlooking the crystal blue Gulf, we invite you to an immersive experience letting nature unveil itself before you and surround you in harmony, compassion, and peace.

 Nicoya Peninsula, Costa Rica